Burraga: Mining

 Copper was discovered around 1877 and was reported on by the inspector of mines in 1878.
 Mining commenced at the Thompsons Creek copper mine, but was hampered by poor management and under capitalisation, until the mine was purchased in 1879 by Lewis Lloyd, who was known as "the copper king".
 The mine then became known as Lloyd's Copper Mine.
 Lloyd built reverberatory smelting furnaces near the mine.
 By 1900, it had produced over £1,000,000 worth of copper.

 In 1899, Lloyd sold his interest in the mine at Burraga to an English company for £100,000, and the mine became the Lloyd Copper Company Mine.
 Mining and smelting at Burraga had been hindered by the availability of water and fuel for the furnaces; the new owners set about solving these issues.
 Construction of a concrete dam on Thompson's Creek was completed in 1901 although, due to a drought, the dam did not fill completely with water until 1903.
-However, the new owners' attempt to change the smelting process, from using reverberatory furnaces to pyritic smelting in a water-jacketed blast furnace, was a total failure.
+However, the new owners' attempt to change the smelting process, from using reverberatory furnaces to pyritic smelting in a water jacket blast furnace, was a total failure.
 Although a large sum was invested in the operation, there had been some poor decisions made.
 By 1908, the mine operations were in jeopardy, due to a scarcity of fuel, and the mine closed in May that year.
 The only remaining mining going on to support the village was at the nearby Mt David Gold Mine.

 The Lloyd mine appears to have reopened around 1912, with another round of capital investment.
 A narrow-gauge tramway that used two Shay locomotives was constructed around 1912–1913 to bring timber fuel to the smelter.
 A fire in late 1913 destroyed one of the locomotives.
 Falling copper prices led to another closure of the mine in July 1914.
 The entire mine and associated assets were sold, on behalf of creditors, in 1916, for a mere £5,680.
 The new owners had the mine, now called the Abercrombie Copper Mine, in production again in March 1917, but problems obtaining enough timber for fuel continued to lead to temporary closures.
 By mid-1918, wartime shipping conditions had made it impossible to export copper, already sold to the British Government, from N.S.W.; the smelter at Burraga closed in August 1918, with the ore being sent instead to Port Kembla, via the railway station at Perthville.

 The mine closed down, in January 1919, and equipment from the operation, including the remaining Shay locomotive, was sold off in 1920.
 A long-awaited branch railway line from Tarana to Burraga, which would have allowed coal to be brought to the smelters or ore to be shipped more economically, was built only as far as Oberon; it opened in November 1923.

 Mining continued on and off up until 1961.
 Studies were being conducted around 2012, looking for worthwhile lodes of copper and gold at the nearby Lucky Draw Gold Mine.